whereof-thereof/quixotic-bootstrap-jekyll/README.md

 ###Homepage feed

-Currently doesn't have a set limit, but displays posts in a one-page-scrolling format.
-This scrolling script deactivates when the browser width is 900px or less, so on mobile it smooth-scrolls.
+Currently limits to 3 most recent posts, displayed in a one-page-scrolling format.
+This scrolling script deactivates when the browser width is 600px or less, so on lower-spec mobiles it should smooth-scroll.

 Note that the homepage is not designed to be print-friendly.
 At all.
 Better get some A4 mahogany frames for those other pages though, they're pretty mind-blowing.